Penal labour: British Empire

 Shot drill involved stooping without bending the knees, lifting a heavy cannonball slowly to chest height, taking three steps to the right, replacing it on the ground, stepping back three paces, and repeating, moving cannonballs from one pile to another.

 The crank machine was a device which turned a crank by hand which in turn forced four large cups or ladles through sand inside a drum, doing nothing useful.
-Male prisoners had to turn the handle 6,000–14,400 times over the period of six hours a day (1.5–3.6 seconds per turn), as registered on a dial.
-The warder could make the task harder by tightening an adjusting screw.
+Male prisoners had to turn the handle 6,000 to 14,400 times as registered on a dial for six hours a day (1.5–3.6 seconds per turn).
+The warder could make the task harder by tightening an adjusting screw, which gave rise to the slang term "screw" for a prison officer.

 The British penal colonies in Australia between 1788 and 1868 provide a major historical example of convict labour, as described above: during that period, Australia received thousands of transported convict labourers, many of whom had received harsh sentences for minor misdemeanours in Britain or Ireland.

 As late as 1885, 75% of all prison inmates were involved in some sort of productive endeavour, mostly in private contract and leasing systems.
 By 1935, the portion of prisoners working had fallen to 44%, and almost 90% of those worked in state-run programmes rather than for private contractors.

 England and Wales

 Penal servitude was abolished for England and Wales by section 1(1) of the Criminal Justice Act 1948.
 Every enactment conferring power on a court to pass a sentence of penal servitude in any case must be construed as conferring power to pass a sentence of imprisonment for a term not exceeding the maximum term of penal servitude for which a sentence could have been passed in that case immediately before the commencement of that Act.

 Imprisonment with hard labour was abolished by section 1(2) of that Act.
+Section 45(1) of the UK National Minimum Wage Act 1998 excludes prisoners from entitlement to the national minimum wage.

 Northern Ireland

 Penal servitude was abolished for Northern Ireland by section 1(1) of the Criminal Justice Act (Northern Ireland) 1953.
 Every enactment which operated to empower a court to pass a sentence of penal servitude in any case now operates so as to empower that court to pass a sentence of imprisonment for a term not exceeding the maximum term of penal servitude for which a sentence could have been passed in that case immediately before the commencement of that Act.

 Imprisonment with hard labour was abolished by section 1(2) of that Act.
+Imprisonment with hard labour was abolished by section 1(2) of that Act.
+Section 45(1) of the UK National Minimum Wage Act 1998 excludes prisoners from entitlement to the national minimum wage.